fingolfin/memmove-bug/README.md

 ## Affected versions

-So far, I was able to reproduce the bug with GNU libc 2.23 and 2.24, while I could not reproduce it with 2.5, 2.17, 2.19.
+So far, I was able to reproduce the bug with GNU libc 2.21, 2.23, 2.24, 2.25.
+In contrast, I could not reproduce it with 2.5, 2.17, 2.19, 2.20

+Thus, it seems the issue was introduced in 2.21.
+Indeed, that version added __memmove_sse2_unaligned which is what is used in all broken cases, as far as I can tell.

+Looking at the glibc sources for that function, it seems it performs signed comparisons of address in several places.
+I added a patch file, `glibc-memcpy.patch`, which addresses those, and thus *might* fix the issue;
+but so far I have not tested it (would have to figure out how to compile and use my own libc for that).

 ### Details on affected systems